suyogkumawat/aws-concepts/elasticbeanstalk.md

 **Overview**

 Amazon SNS is a fully managed pub/sub messaging service for sending notifications to multiple subscribers or endpoints.
-It supports application-to-application (A2A) and application-to-person (A2P) messaging[^4].
+It supports application-to-application (A2A) and application-to-person (A2P) messaging.

 **Key Features**